Chris Codella, LaGrangeville, New York

 Station and Operation

-My station is a mixture of modern, multiprocessor-controlled equipment, including software-defined radio, and a collection of older equipment, including even vacuum tube and hybrid ham gear from the late 1960s and early 1970s.
+My station is a mixture of modern, multiprocessor-controlled equipment, including software-defined radio (SDR), and a collection of older equipment, including even vacuum tube and hybrid ham gear from the late 1960s and early 1970s.

-The primary transceivers are an Apache Labs ANAN-8000DLE software-defined radio (SDR) transceiver, based on the open source, OpenHPSDR designs, and a 1991-vintage Yaesu FT-1000D, both connected to a computer for logging, DX spotting and radio control - and, in the case of SDR, much of the guts of the actual radio itself.
-An Elecraft KPA1500 amplifier along with is backup, an Alpha 89 are at right.
+The primary transceivers are an Apache Labs ANAN-8000DLE SDR transceiver, based on the open source, OpenHPSDR designs, and a 1991-vintage Yaesu FT-1000D, both connected to a computer for logging, DX spotting and radio control - and, in the case of SDR, much of the guts of the actual radio itself.
+An Elecraft KPA1500 amplifier along with its backup, an Alpha 89 are at right.

 One shelf above is a set of Drake B-line separates, R-4B, T-4XB, MS-4 (with AC-4 inside), all manufactured around 1969; and a Dentron MT-3000A tuner.
 Nested up there with the books is my original novice station, a Heathkit DX-60B Transmitter with matching HG-10B VFO, and a Heathkit GR-64 general coverage receiver.
 The transmitter is not my original but the GR-64 (left, top of photo) is the one I built when I was 12 years old.
 Below it is the Heathkit HW-100 transceiver I build at age 15 - my first SSB rig.
 Just under the FT-1000D is an NCS-3240 Multi-Switcher for controlling everything, making it easy to switch microphones, speaker, headphones and keys between the various rigs.
 On the desk below the monitor are two electronic keyer paddles, a Begali Graciella and a Bencher BY-1.

-The most recent classic equipment addition to my station is a Collins S/Line, built around 1969, that I restored in the spring of 2008 - pictured below.
+Another classic collection in my station is a Collins S/Line, built around 1969, that I restored in the spring of 2008 - pictured below.
 See the articles section for information about this restoration project.

 Restored Collins S/Line: